Panchesco/gd_download/README.md

-gd_download
+Good at Downloads
 ===============

-Simple plugin to force downloads from a directory.
+Simple ExpressionEngine plugin to force downloads from a directory.

 ##Usage